- Home

 Research Life

-My research focuses on programming and field experiments for building smart building systems.
-Previously, many students would go to the lab daily, but due to the COVID-19 pandemic, almost all research activities, including general and team meetings, can now be conducted from home.
-However, some students still work in the lab to concentrate.
+My research mainly involves programming and conducting field tests for smart building systems.
+Previously, many students came to the lab every day, but due to the pandemic, almost all research activities, including general meetings and team meetings, can now be conducted remotely.
+However, some students still come to the lab to concentrate.
+In my field, we often

-My field often uses machine learning for research, so the lab is equipped with several high-performance computers.
-While managing access rights and other details is left to students, there's no need to worry if you check handover documents or ask your professors or senior colleagues for help.
-In addition, the lab is divided into teams based on research fields, and weekly team meetings allow students to report and discuss the progress of their research with their professors.
-When you're unsure how to proceed with your research, it's important to avoid worrying alone and to consult with your professors or senior colleagues.
-You may be able to find a solution you wouldn't have noticed on your own.
-While balancing research
+use machine learning in our research, so the lab has several high-performance computers.
+Access rights and other management have traditionally been entrusted to the students, but I think there's no need to worry if you check the handover documents or ask the professor or senior students whenever you have questions.
+Also, there are teams within the lab divided by research area, and we can report and consult with the supervising professor about the progress of our research activities at weekly team meetings.
+When you're unsure how to proceed with your research, it's important not to worry too much on your own, but to consult with the professor or senior students.
+They might teach you solutions you wouldn't have thought of on your own.
+Balancing

-and job hunting is currently a challenge, I'd like to continue my efforts to find an interesting research topic through trial and error and use it to contribute to my master's thesis.
+research activities and job hunting is my current concern, but I want to try my best to find an interesting research topic through trial and error and connect it to my master's thesis.

 T.K.
 (1st year master's student, Graduate School of Education, Department of Educational Sciences)